-Parameter Default Value Description min-std-deviation-millis 100 Minimum standard deviation (in milliseconds) to use for the normal distribution used when calculating phi.
+Parameter Default Value Description heartbeat-interval-millis 5000 Bootstrap the stats with heartbeats that corresponds to this duration in milliseconds, with a rather high standard deviation (since environment is unknown in the beginning). min-std-deviation-millis 100 Minimum standard deviation (in milliseconds) to use for the normal distribution used when calculating phi.
 Too low standard deviation might result in too much sensitivity for sudden, but normal, deviations in heartbeat inter arrival times.